Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-predictability.md

 It's possible to misuse an API.
 To help your users work with your API correctly, you should validate inputs and the internal state as early as possible with the [require()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) function.

-For example, this is a simple library function that saves some users to some external API:
+For example, this is a simple library function that saves users to some external API:

 ```kotlin
 fun saveUser(username: String, password: String) {